Prime Minister twice, from 26 April 1939 to 29 August 1941, and 19 December 1949 to 26 January 1966

-Menzies was elected leader of the UAP and became Prime Minister in April 1939, following the death in office of Lyons, and after the 18-day caretaker prime ministership of Country Party leader, Earle Page.
+Menzies was elected Leader of the UAP and became Prime Minister in April 1939, following the death in office of Lyons, and after the 18-day caretaker prime ministership of Country Party leader, Earle Page.
 He suffered an immediate ferocious attack in parliament from Page, who had favoured the recall to parliament of former Prime Minister Stanley Melbourne Bruce.
-Page bitterly accused Menzies of disloyalty to Lyons and the government, and suggested he had been a coward for choosing not to serve overseas during the First World War, although he was a lieutenant in the Army reserve.
-(Menzies said his first loyalty was always to the people of his electorate, and explained that he had family reasons for not serving overseas, as two of his brothers had done.)
+Page bitterly accused Menzies of disloyalty to Lyons and the government, and suggested he had been a coward for choosing not to serve overseas during the First World War, although he was a lieutenant in the Army Reserve.
+(Menzies said his first loyalty was always to the people of his electorate, and maintained that he had family reasons for not serving overseas, as two of his brothers had done.)
 Refusing to work with Menzies, Page took the Country Party out of coalition with the UAP.

 As Prime Minister, Menzies announced the declaration of war against Germany on 3 September 1939.
 He formed a war cabinet on 15 September and oversaw Australia's entry into the Second World War.

 The Country Party re-entered a coalition with the UAP in March 1940, but losses to Labor at the general election in September severely weakened the Menzies coalition government.
 Continuing dissension with the coalition prompted Menzies to resign as UAP leader and Prime Minister on 28 August 1941.
 Country Party leader Arthur Fadden replaced Menzies as Prime Minister, but held office for only 40 days before being defeated in parliament, making way for John Curtin's Labor government on 7 October.
 Despite the instability in the coalition and his loss of office, Menzies had led a government which prepared the nation for war as well as its limited resources allowed.